matt-dong-123/dotfiles/README.md

 - yazi
 - zshrc

-## Things in the install script not in the repo
+## Things in the install script but not in the repo

 - AirBattery
 - AppDimmer